Bases of Precompact Coordinate Balls

 path-connected

-in the sense that any two points can be joined by a continuous path —
+in the sense that any two points can be joined by a continuous path.
+The

-distinct in general: there exist connected spaces that fail to be
+two notions are distinct in general.
+There exist connected spaces that fail

-path-connected, the classical example being the topologist's sine curve.
+to be path-connected, the classical example being the topologist's sine

-For manifolds, however, the two notions coincide, and we will see this
+curve.
+For manifolds, however, the two notions coincide, and we will see

-point have arbitrarily small path-connected neighborhoods.
-A topological
+point have arbitrarily small path-connected neighborhoods, which is what it

-in \(\mathbb{R}^n\), and open balls are path-connected because any two
+\(\mathbb{R}^n\), and open balls are path-connected because any two points

-points in an open ball are joined by the straight-line segment between
+in an open ball are joined by the straight-line segment between them, which

-them, which lies entirely within the ball.
-This single observation drives
+lies entirely within the ball.
+This single observation drives all four

 Proposition: Connectivity of Manifolds